Carla Compton

 Carla Compton is a Canadian registered nurse and politician from the New Democratic Party who was elected to the Legislative Assembly of Manitoba in the 2024 Tuxedo provincial by-election.
+She succeeded former Progressive Conservative leader Heather Stefanson.

 In the 2019 Manitoba general election, Compton ran unsuccessfully in Tuxedo.

+Personal life

+Compton’s Great Uncle George Compton served as an MLA in Manitoba from 1922–1927.